 A lot of us have difficulty remembering what we ate for supper yesterday, let alone memories from our childhood!
 As we get older, our memories can fail us.
 In some cases such as Alzheimer’s, it becomes a serious issue.

 Dark roast coffee purchased in whole bean form is proven to be a richer source of antioxidants, which have been linked to lower Alzheimer’s risk, compared to light roast coffee beans.
 Whole beans retain the antioxidant properties longer when you grind them as you need them (this also prevents rancidity).

 Wanting to keep your colon healthy and cancer free?
-While cancer is a tricky disease, your daily coffee may help you achieve this goal by making a few small changes.
+While cancer is a tricky disease, your daily coffee may help you achieve this goal by making a few small changes to your morning brew.

-Opt for a lighter roast—for example, American roast or French roast, which are roasted for less time and therefore able to retain the cancer-fighting compounds within, which are often destroyed in darker roasts.
+Start by opting for a lighter (and equally tasty) roast.
+For example, American roast or French roast, which are roasted for less time and therefore able to retain the cancer-fighting compounds within, which are often destroyed in darker roasts.
 It’s definitely worth a shot!

 If you love your wine or beer every night, that may be an okay treat to have, but you need to mind your liver!
 Your liver goes through quite the beating when it comes to drinking.

 If you are wanting to reduce your risk of Primary Sclerosing Cholangitis (PSC), coffee is a great resource for you.
 PSC is an autoimmune disease that is not common but has an increased risk of affecting those who drink.
 It is said that if you drink one to two cups of coffee per day, there is a chance you could reduce your chances of getting PSC by 66%.

 Type 2 diabetes has a wide range of causes that we can’t always put our finger on every time.
 However, there are measures you can take to help reduce your chances of getting diabetes that are definitely worth a try.